-Julie Bilby is program manager for the Bachelor of Communication (Advertising).
-She course coordinates and teaches a number of courses in the degree, including Creative Advertising and Advertising Foundations and Introduction to Advertising.
+Julie Bilby is program manager for the Master of Advertising.
+She coordinates and teaches courses across the Advertising discipline, including creative, strategy and professional practice.

-Before turning to academia, Julie worked for many years as an art director across the advertising and publishing industries.
+Prior to joining RMIT, Julie worked for many years as an art director across the advertising and publishing industries.
 She also has experience as a production manager in educational publishing.
 She maintains close ties with the advertising industry and is very interested in the relationship between the industry and academia.

-Julie recently graduated from RMIT with a PhD in Marketing.
-Her research focuses on advertising creativity in China and explores both the views of advertising practitioners and responses of Chinese consumers to ad creativity.
+Julie's PhD, completed at RMIT's School of Economics Finance and Marketing, focused on advertising creativity in China and explored both the views of advertising practitioners and responses of Chinese consumers to ad creativity.

-Her ongoing research interests include advertising creativity, consumer creativity, global communication, creativity and advertising in Asia (particularly China).
+Her ongoing research interests include digital advertising, advertising and consumer creativity, global communication and creative industries in Asia (particularly China).

 Thesis: Advertising creativity in China: An examination of Chinese industry perceptions and consumer responses to advertising creativity